+1. In the Settings tab, click Dynamic Plugins in the Appliance Administration section.

+Chapter 16: Appliance Administration

-- 1. In the Settings tab, click Dynamic Plugins in the Appliance Administration section. - 2.
-Click Add. - 3.
-Enter a name to identify this dynamic plugin, in the Name field.
-Names must be lowercase letters only. - 4.
-Enter a description to identify this dynamic plugin in the Description field. - 5.
-Enter the manufacturer of the PDU you want to add using this dynamic plugin in the Manufacturer field. - 6.
-In the Use SNMPv1 field, select Yes to use SNMPv1 communication.
-Select No to use the default, SNMPv2 communication. - 7.
-In the following fields, enter the value used for each status.
-Common values are Yes, No, On, Off, 1, 2, or some other value as specified for the PDU in the MIB. - Circuit Breaker State OK - Circuit Breaker State Tripped - Outlet State On - Outlet State Off - Outlet Power On - Outlet Power Off - In the Metadata section, enter the PDU System OID and PDU Model OID for the PDUs that will use this dynamic plugin.
-See OID Variables and Format (on page 188) for details.p - 9.
-To add features of the PDU, select an item from the "Add another mapping" drop-down list, then click Add. - For each mapping you add, enter the OID.
+- Click Add, then click the type of device: CRAC, Floor PDU, Floor UPS, Power Panel, Rack PDU, Standalone Meter.
+Do not select Custom when using a structured MIB to create the plugin.
+See Create a Custom Mapping Dynamic Plugin (on page 243). - For environmental sensor aggregators, use Rack PDU. - Type cannot be changed once the dynamic plugin is created. - 3.
+The new dynamic plugin page displays. - 4.
+Enter a name to identify this dynamic plugin, in the Name field. - Lowercase letters and underscores only. - 5.
+Enter a description to identify this dynamic plugin in the Description field. - 6.
+Enter the manufacturer of the device you want to add using this dynamic plugin in the Manufacturer field. - 7.
+The Model field can be used as a filter to specify a specific model number string, when the "PDU Model OID" returns more than one model number.
+This is useful when the MIB supports multiple different models and it is not possible to design a single dynamic plugin capable of supporting them all. - 8.
+Phase: Select Automatic to allow Power IQ to determine the phase of the device by counting the number of poles on the inlets.
+Or, make a selection to hard-code the phase as Single Phase or Three Phase. - Check the Always Use SNMPv1 checkbox if the target device only supports SNMPv1.
+Leave the checkbox blank to use the default, SNMPv2 communication. - In the Metadata section, enter the value used in the MIB to indicate each status or control value.
+Common MIB value pairs are Yes/No, On/Off, 1/2.
+See Metadata for Circuit Breakers and Outlets (on page 239) for details. - Circuit Breaker State OK - Circuit Breaker State Tripped - Outlet State On - Outlet State Off - Outlet Power On - Outlet Power Off

+11. Enter values for the Sensors Metadata.
+These values work with external sensor mappings.
+See Metadata for Sensors (on page 240).

+Humidity Sensor Type:

+Temperature Sensor Type:

+Temperature Unit:

+Temperature Unit (Celsius):

+Temperature Unit (Fahrenheit):

+- 12. Enter the PDU System OID and PDU Model OID for the devices that will use this dynamic plugin.
+See OID Variables and Format (on page 238) for details.
+Required.
+See step 7 for the Model filtering field, if you expect multiple models to be returned.

+- 13. To add features of the PDU, select an item from the "Add another mapping" drop-down list, then click Add.
+These links contain the list of supported mappings for each device type.

+- CRAC Mappings (on page 222)

+- Floor PDU Mappings (on page 223)

+- Floor UPS Mappings (on page 225)

+- Power Panel Mappings (on page 226)

+- Rack PDU Mappings (on page 227)

+- Standalone Meter Mappings (on page 228)

+- Wildcard Index Mappings Structured Dynamic Plugins Only (on page 232)

+- For each mapping you add, enter the OID.
 If the MIB does not have an OID for an Index item, enter an integer value.
-See Index Mapping Format (on page 189) for details about mapping indices.
+See Index Mapping Format (on page 242) for details about mapping indices.

-Mappings that may require more information have an Options arrow below the main mapping field.
-Click the arrow to view the options.
+Some mappings require extra information, below the main mapping field.